-All of Augustine Washington’s sons were sent to England for their education, but Augustine passed away when George was 11 years old which prevented him from crossing the Atlantic.
+- All of Augustine Washington’s sons were sent to England for their education, but Augustine passed away when George was 11 years old which prevented him from crossing the Atlantic.
 Afterwards his older brother Lawrence took him in and raised him as a son.
 He would inherit Mount Vernon from Lawrence after his death.

-Washington received an early elementary education.
+- Washington received an early elementary education.
 He planned on joining the Royal Navy at the age of 15 but didn’t after his mother found out how hard it would be on him.

-Lawrence was connected with a wealthy Fairfax family and was able to secure a surveyor job for George.
+- Lawrence was connected with a wealthy Fairfax family and was able to secure a surveyor job for George.
 In 1751 Lawrence was suffering from tuberculosis and in a last effort to get rid of the disease he and George sailed to Barbados.
 Along the way George contracted smallpox and was able to survive it.

 The French and Indian War

 - The French would politely refuse to leave which resulted in General Dinwiddle sending Washington back on a 2nd trip to help support a Ohio Company that was building Fort Duquesne near modern-day Pittsburgh.
 A small French detachment would be discovered by Tanacharison and Washington would attack them by surprise.
 The attack left Jumonville dead.
 The French retaliated by attacking and capturing Washington at Fort Necessity.

 - General Braddock was mortally wounded and the British were never able to get their bearings enough to fight back.
 Washington bravely rode up and down the battlefield rallying the British and Virginia troops to an organized retreat.

-- This was the first full-time military unity in the American colonies.
+- This was the first full-time military unit in the American colonies.
 Washington was charged with protecting the frontier.
 He fought 20 battles in which he lost one-third of his men.
 He successfully defended the frontier and Virginia took fewer casualties than any of the other colonies during the war.
 Colonel Washington would take part in the Forbes Expedition and then retired from the military afterwards

-His experience in the French and Indian War gave him knowledge and insight that he would need in the American Revolutionary War.
+- His experience in the French and Indian War gave him knowledge and insight that he would need in the American Revolutionary War.
 He learned British tactics, logistics and strategy.
 Although he was never granted a British commission that he wanted this experience would set up him to lead the Continental Army later in his life.

 Marriage and Mount Vernon

-In 1758 he was elected to he House of Burgesses
+- In 1758 he was elected to he House of Burgesses

-He was a successful planter of tobacco but in 1766 he began to switch from tobacco to wheat.
+- He was a successful planter of tobacco but in 1766 he began to switch from tobacco to wheat.
 He also began to diversify his crops which helped pull him out of debt.

 - He lived the life of an aristocrat and tried to keep his distance from people whom he considered beneath him.
 He did treat everyone with respect, but his friends were the more affluent in society.